bluewatercube/stellarator/README.txt

    This is necessary because different size chains may need to be dealt with differently.
 3. Load in tri_groups if necesasry and run sortGroups(tri_groups)
-   Sort groups into different sizes, .npy files will be saved into new directory fixtriNumpyArrays error_groups - groups with 2 triangles; called error groups because this should be empty.
-However, this may differ with your project four_groups - groups with 4 triangles (special case) multi_groups - groups with 3 or 5 or more triangles (everything else)
+   Sort groups into different sizes, .npy files will be saved into new directory fixtriNumpyArrays
+   - error_groups - groups with 2 triangles; called error groups because this should very likely be empty.
+     However, this may differ with your project
+   - four_groups - groups with 4 triangles (special case)
+   - multi_groups - groups with 3 or 5 or more triangles (everything else)
+   - Theoretically there should ONLY be intersections in four_groups.
+If there are any in error_groups, your triangles in your mesh likely aren't connected with each other.
+If there are any in multi_groups, two entire sheets of triangles are likely overlapping.
 4. Solve four_groups
     4a) Load in four_groups if necessary and run getFourList(four_groups)